-Top news: Indian markets plunge 4% as COVID-19 rages, oil prices fall
+Top news: Indian markets plunge over 5% as COVID-19 rages, oil prices fall

 The biggest stories of the day.

-Indian markets crashed on Monday morning amid fears of a global coronavirus epidemic impacting the economy, the crisis at Yes Bank and the sharp decline in global crude oil prices due to the Saudi Arabia-Russia price war.
+Indian stock markets crashed on Monday morning amid fears of a global coronavirus epidemic impacting the economy, the crisis at Yes Bank and the sharp decline in global crude oil prices due to the Saudi Arabia-Russia price war.
 All other major Asian markets were also deep in red.

 Bangladesh on Sunday announced it was scaling down and postponing several events related to the celebration of the birth centenary of freedom fighter and first Prime Minister of Bangladesh Sheikh Mujibur Rahman, the father of the nation.
 Prime Minister Narendra Modi was to attend these events on March 17.